andmatand/vector-paint/README.md

 Alternately, you may run the program with a command-line argument which is interpreted as a filename to load.
 The file must be inside the save directory, and the path must be relative to that folder.

+#### Importing a Background Image
+To import a background image to use as a guide for your drawing, drag and drop the image file onto the window using your OS's file manager UI.